-The first extremity prosthesis after loss of a body part is covered, including artificial eyes and post-mastectomy bra and prosthetic.
+The first extremity prosthesis after loss of a body part is covered, including artificial eyes and postmastectomy bra and prosthetic.
 An additional prosthesis may be authorized if the attending physician provides documentation to ODS that a new prosthetic device is medically necessary because of changing fit or poor function.
 Testicular prostheses are not covered.

-The Plan will cover one intraocular lens or one contact lens or eyeglasses for each eye operated on following cataract surgery.
+The Plan covers one conventional intraocular lens or one contact lens or eyeglasses within 90 days following cataract surgery for each eye operated on.

 An appliance is an item used for performing or facilitating the performance of a particular bodily function.
 Appliances, including orthopedic braces, are covered expenses.
-However, the following are not covered: dental appliances and braces, supporting devices such as corsets, compression or therapeutic stockings except when such stockings are medically necessary, hearing aids except as stated in section 7.9.18, eye glasses and contact lenses (see above for the cataract surgery exception).
+However, the following are not covered: dental appliances and braces, supporting devices such as corsets, compression or therapeutic stockings except when such stockings are medically necessary, hearing aids except as stated in section 6.9.18, eye glasses and contact lenses (see above for the cataract surgery exception).